 That’s the way Kuhn sums up the concepts of The Hall and The Kitchen.
 He admits that the three-year process from conception to execution has not been easy.
 He’s had to bring his problem-solving skills to the table.
 For this ISU engineer, following through is familiar.
 He first picked up the habit in college.

-“I learned to solved problems,” he says.
+“I learned to solve problems,” he says.
 “I learned to think critically.
 And a college education, in general, is about following through.
 You’ve got to follow through if you’re going to get a college degree.
 Part of me believes that the college experience – and Iowa State in particular – is about teaching people how to follow through.”